 Pupils educated other than at school

 An annual report which presents data on individual pupils receiving education outside of school, including Pupil Referral Units, which includes data by age, gender and the type of provision.

-- There was an increase in the percentage of pupils whose main education is other than at school who were recorded as having special educational needs.
+- 7 out of 10 pupils whose main education is other than at school were boys.